Cultural Programming and Ordinaire Extra !

 YOUTH WOODWORKING WORKSHOP

-– Discover the workshop and become familiar with tools and their functions: planes, spokeshaves, etc.
+– Discover the workshop and become familiar with the tools and how they work: planes, coping saws, etc.

 – Get introduced to the material and textures of wood